 Looking for things to do with kids in Tempe?
 Well, we have you covered.
-Tempe, Arizona, is a bustling college city (home of Arizona State University), located just outside of Phoenix.
+Tempe, Arizona, is a bustling college city (home of Arizona State University) located just outside of Phoenix.

 This southwestern American city offers a bevy of options for traveling families: from outdoor adventures and natural wonders to attractions of historical and cultural significance to the local Native American people.

-Here’s a list of fun things to do with kids in Tempe.
+Here’s a list of fun things to do in Tempe with kids:

 Even though Arizona is a landlocked state, there is a place dedicated to the exploration of the sea.
 The Sea Life Arizona Aquarium features a 360-degree ocean tunnel that provides a unique way for visitors to learn about the ocean.

 The National Firefighting Hall of Heroes is a museum dedicated to the history of firefighting.
 This museum offers fire safety exhibits, games, and activities for kids.
 There’s also a mock fire station where kids can dress up as firefighters and sit in a real fire truck.